Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/update-sandbox-permissions.md

         </tr>
         <tr>
             <td>operations</td>
             <td>An array of operations that the applications is permitted to do in sandbox mode for the LP.
-Must be one or more of "mvs", "mv-delegates", "debits", "credits", "credit-delegates".</td>
+Must be one or more of "mvs", "member-details", "mv-delegates", "debits", "credits", "credit-delegates".</td>
         </tr>
     </tbody>
 </table>